0d1n92/postmark-template-modify/README.md

 # Postmark Template Modify

-This tool allows you to download and upload templates from Postmark via API.
+This tool allows you to download and upload templates and layouts from Postmark via API.

-## 🗂️ New Template Structure
+## 🗂️ Template Structure

-When you download templates (`download`), each template is saved in its own folder inside the `templates/` directory.
+When you download templates (`download`) or layouts (`download-layouts`), each template/layout is saved in its own folder.

-**Example:**
+**Template Structure:**
 ```
 templates/
   TemplateName1/